 Pricing starts at $30 per month, making it best for budget-conscious users who need basic Pinterest scheduling alongside other platforms.

-11. PinGenerator - Pinterest-Only Scheduler with Automation
+11. PinGenerator - Pinterest-Only Tool with Automation

 PinGenerator focuses specifically on Pinterest, has good automation features for the price, offers automated content discovery, and provides reasonable pricing for the automation level.
 However, it's a Pinterest-only platform, you can't preview auto-pin variations before posting, AI features require additional credits, and it has limited customization compared to premium tools.